-While casual campers stow away their tents and sleeping bags come fall, for others the camping season is far from over.
+While casual campers stow away their tents and sleeping systems come fall, for others the camping season is far from over.
 Those individuals that don’t let bitter cold winter nights stop them from enjoying the outdoors know how important staying warm is.

 While a tent is the main shelter that protects you from the elements, it is the sleeping bag that will really dictates just how warm you stay.

 The last thing you want to experience is a zero degree bag that isn’t truly a zero degree bag.
 When temps get down that low you simply cannot afford to risk your health with untrustworthy bags.
 Save yourself the worry and consider one of these three.

 Feathered Friends isn’t as well-know of a company compared to other name brands but don’t let that sway your interest.
 The Snowbunting EX is a serious sleeping bag that will keep you snug at times down to zero.
 This model comes very highly praised and is a top choice for those with a large budget to spend.

 The Snowbunting is a popular winter bag for campers that need something lightweight and compact but can still handle cold nights in the backcountry.
 Despite using real 900 fill goose down, this model is quite compact and a great option for those that will be backpacking to their camping site.

 This is a unisex bag that comes in two sizing options depending on whether you are up to 6′ tall (regular) and up to 6′ 6″ tall (long).
 It is a traditional mummy shaped bag but is roomy enough inside that with winter sleepwear you won’t feel trapped or uncomfortable.
 The hood is a good size for most but may not feel snug if you sleep with a very thick hat on.